Stakeholder Objection Prep

 Rules:

-- Do not dismiss objections; separate emotional and operational drivers.
+- Do not dismiss objections; separate emotional, political, and operational drivers where possible.

-- Call out where proposal must change vs where messaging alone is enough.
+- Call out where the proposal must change versus where messaging alone is enough.

 - Keep responses concrete and evidence-linked.